RockoonTechnologies/PadCom/README.md

 # Setup:

 ## PadCom
-To setup PadCom, copy/download the application folder from the directory.
+To setup PadCom, copy/download the installer from the directory.

 *PadCom requires the latest version of Java & is only verified to work on Windows 10